Matty Cash: Personal life

 Cash is the son of former professional footballer Stuart Cash.
 His brother Adam coaches football at school-level.
-He has a sister, Hannah, who works as a reporter for CBS Sports.
+He has a sister, Hannah, who works as a reporter in the United States for CBS Sports.
 She interviewed her brother after the Aston Villa match against Paris Saint-Germain during the Champions League quarter-final first leg.
-His maternal grandfather was Ryszard Tomaszewski, a Polish refugee from Soviet captivity in World War II, and his grandmother was Janina, born in Brańsk in Poland and later immigrated to Britain.
+His maternal grandfather was Ryszard Tomaszewski, a Polish refugee from Soviet captivity in World War II, and his grandmother was Janina, born in Brańsk in Poland and later emigrated to Britain.

 Cash grew up in Iver, Buckinghamshire, working in a branch of the department store Daniel prior to joining the Nottingham Forest academy.
 He attended St Joseph's Catholic High School, Slough, and has donated a shirt to the school as well as presenting end-of-year awards to students.

 He enjoys playing snooker and has appeared on Stephen Hendry's Cue Tips YouTube channel.